 If you’re set to work on a larger contract that’s worth over $350,000, you should use the percentage of completion method, as this method is heavily preferred by the majority of surety companies.
 One of the more common accounting methods is the cash method.
 While this accounting method is the cheapest to have prepared, it only takes into account the cash you have in the bank, so your payables and receivables will be left out, limiting your access to larger P-bonds.

 In the event that your contract is small or medium-sized, you might want to consider the accrual accounting method, which is easily the most basic type as it merely matches the expenses of the project with the expected profits of the project.
 The final type of accounting method to consider when applying for perf. bonds is a completed contract method, but this type should only be considered by smaller contractors.
 The reason for this is because this method calls for reporting all income received from the contract while deducting any related project costs within the year during which the project was completed.
 Learn more about what is a surety bond.

-Now that you’re aware of what a performance security bond is and how to apply for one, you can get started on the process.
+Now that you’re aware of what performance security bonds are is and how to apply for one, you can get started on the process.
 Call our professionals at NFP Surety to take a look at all of your performance bond options.
 (800) 863-3210